 3. Text to Text

 Compare the young characters in Rules with characters from other books, movies, or TV shows.
 Who is like Catherine?
 Like Kristi?
 Like Ryan?
 Like Jason?

 Don't Forget the Big Question

 Give each student an opportunity to answer the big question.
 Encourage students to support their answers with details and evidence from the text.
 Remind them that there is no one right answer.
 Why do you think rules are so important to Catherine?

 Reread Catherine’s thoughts about rules on page 10.
 Then assign students to create their own rulebook about some aspect of their life — in school, at home, on a sports team or other activity, or with friends.
 Guide students to write the same kind of rules that Catherine made up for David — rules that everyone except David understands, even though they weren’t taught them.
 Make copies of the Rules Big Activity printable and distribute it to students.
 Read the directions and answer any questions to clarify the activity.

 Sports and Disabilities

 Encourage students to research the ways in which technology helps wounded war veterans and other disabled athletes participate in events like marathons.
-Suggest that they learn more about Achilles International, which provides racing wheelchairs for wounded veterans, or Oscar Pistorious, a Paralympic contender who runs on a bionic leg.
+Suggest that they learn more about Achilles International, which provides racing wheelchairs for wounded veterans, or Paralympic athletes.

 Catherine illustrates the words she adds to Jason’s book.
 She asks herself, “What does awesome look like?”
 Challenge students to choose a word like gross, awesome, cruel, cool, embarrassed, or another descriptive word; ask themselves what it looks like; and then illustrate the word.
 Encourage students to display and compare their drawings.